 When ESPN purchased Bleacher Report 15 years ago, it forced layoffs that were painful because some of the older employees, who were perceived to be too expensive, were let go.
 Finocchio felt they had contributed a lot to the culture and deserved to be retained.
 Perhaps a data-driven approach to employment would have seen their value in ways that a bean counter couldn’t.

-5 tips for moneyballing your talent acquisition strategy in 2022 and beyond
+5 tips for moneyballing your hiring strategy in 2023 and beyond

 Use data to complement intuition and personal chemistry.
 Intangible qualities of candidates help tell a more comprehensive story.